Do Cats Have Periods? What to Expect During a Female Cat’s Cycle

 Frequently Asked Questions

-Do Cats Get Periods?
 Not exactly.
 Cats don't ovulate unless they are stimulated to do so by a male cat.
 An estrus cycle is the feline equivalent of a human period.
 This is when a female cat is in heat.

-Do Cats Bleed On Their Period?
 Cats of reproductive age reabsorb their uterine lining rather than expelling it like humans.
 It's normal for your cat to spot small amounts of blood.

-What Does a Cat Period Look Like?
 Your cat’s behavior can change drastically while they are in heat.
 Your usually docile pet may turn into a destructive and demanding furball that you’ve never seen before!
 For example, you may notice increased vocalization and destructive behaviors around the house.

-Get To Know Your Cat Better With Basepaws
+Get to Know Your Cat Better With Basepaws

 Basepaws DNA tests help you know your cat better—both inside and out.
 Discover your kitty's breed profile in relation to 21 purebred breeds.
 Gain insight on 25 genetic traits associated with their unique appearance and behavior, as well as potentially life-saving information about their blood type and likelihood of resistance to Feline Immunodeficiency Virus (FIV).